-Just as the rise of innovative technology has intimidated the branch in the past few years, it also carries the key to their continued future.
+Just as the rise of innovative technology has intimidated the branch in the past few years, it also carries the key to their future success.

-So before the inevitable invasion of the tech giants, banks must take a leaf out of the retailers’ rule book and start fighting fire with fire by investing heavily into the customer experience and technology that will help them compete.
+Before the potential invasion of the tech giants, banks must start investing in the customer experience and technology that will help them compete.

 3 ways to supercharge your branches in 2019:

-An example of this is Capital One's recent venture, the Capital One Café, which aims to market to millennials and bridge the gap between customer and branch in order to improve the in-branch experience.
+An example of this is Capital One's recent venture, Capital One Cafés, which aims to market to millennials and bridge the gap between customer and branch.
 At the cafés, customers can get answers to questions and manage their finances in a casual, relaxed atmosphere.
 The expansive open layout is “designed to facilitate discovery, conversations, hospitality, education, and community events,” says Ryan Laudenbach, Seattle Market Lead for Capital One Cafés.

-Recent years have seen many banks closing branches in a push to move services online, save money and modernize the customer experience.
-Although this has proven convenient for transactions like transferring money and checking a balance, many services still require customers to go in-branch.
-Due to limited available hours, this often means large queues at peak times and a rushed, impersonal customer experience.
+Recent years have seen many banks closing branches in a push to move services online, save money, and modernize the customer experience.
+Although this has proven convenient for simple transactions like transferring money and checking a balance, many services still require customers to go in-branch.
+Due to limited available hours, this often means inconvenient lines at peak times and a rushed, impersonal customer experience.

 The in-branch customer experience is becoming a key touchpoint for modern banks.
 With customers stepping in-branch less regularly, but for higher-value interactions – for example, getting advice or buying products like mortgages or loans – the interaction they do have in-branch is important.